chrisamador/new-templates/README.md

 **templateDefaults.fileLocation:** `string`

-A default file path location that the template will be generate to.
-A the file path needs to be relative to the package.json file in the project.
+A default file path location that the template will be generated to.
+The file path needs to be relative to the package.json file in the project.